Written by: Adam Godwin

 Costa de la Luz

 The “Coast of Light” offers a different perspective on Spanish coastal living, with wide, unspoiled beaches and strong Atlantic breezes.
 Popular with wind and kite surfers, towns like Tarifa and Conil de la Frontera attract a more adventurous buyer.
-Property prices generally remain lower than on the Mediterranean coast, offering excellent value for those seeking authentic Spanish coastal living.
-The area maintains a strong Spanish character, with fewer international tourists than the Mediterranean regions.

 Northern Spanish Coast